 That’s what we think happens, anyway — we’ve never actually seen it per se.
 But now, an Ohio State University of Columbus team led by Christopher Kochanek might have witnessed it.
 They were combing through data from the Hubble Space Telescope when they observed something strange with the red supergiant star N6946-BH1.

 The star was discovered in 2004 and was estimated to be roughly 25 times as massive as the Sun.
 But when Kochanek and his team looked at snaps taken in 2009, they found that the star flared a to a few million times the brightness of our star for a few months then slowly started to fade away.
 On the photos Hubble took in the visible spectrum, the star had all but disappeared — the only trace left of its presence is a faint infrared signature.

 What happened to N6946-BH1 fits in nicely with what our theories predict should happen when a star its size collapses into a black hole.
-When it runs out of fuel, the star releases an immense number of neutrinos, so many that it starts loosing mass.
-This in turn weakens its gravitational field, so it starts loosing its grip on the cloud of super-heated hydrogen ions enveloping it.
+When it runs out of fuel, the star releases an immense number of neutrinos, so many that it starts losing mass.
+This in turn weakens its gravitational field, so it starts losing its grip on the cloud of super-heated hydrogen ions enveloping it.
 As the gas floats away it cools off enough for electrons to re-attach to the hydrogen nuclei.

 Now, a star is basically an explosion so massive it keeps itself together under its own weight.
 Gravity on one hand tries to crunch everything into a point, while the pressure generated by fusion inside the star pushes it outward.
 While these two are in balance, the star burns away merrily.
 But once it starts running out of fuel, gravity wins and draws everything together.
 Matter sinks in the core making it so dense that it collapses in on itself, forming a black hole.